Logo XpertSource

 7. Possibility to combine FHSA with HBP

-If you have $40,000 in your FHSA and withdraw the maximum $35,000 from your RRSP, you have a hefty sum of $75,000 that you can use to buy your property, not to mention the interest generated by your investments.
-And if you buy with your spouse, you could double that amount!
+For example, if you have $40,000 in your FHSA and withdraw the maximum $35,000 from your RRSP under the HBP, you can access a total of $75,000 for your home purchase, plus any interest earned on your investments.
+If you’re purchasing with a spouse, you could double that amount!

 8. Transferability to RRSP

-1. Transfer the money from your FHSA to your RRSP, tax-free, without losing the maximum RRSP contribution you are entitled to.
+1. Transfer the money from your FHSA to your RRSP, tax-free, without affecting your RRSP contribution limit.

-2. Withdraw the amount, but pay the applicable tax.
+2. Withdraw the amount, but you’ll be subject to the applicable taxes.

 Black and white alarm clock

-FHSA can only be used once in your lifetime.
-Once your account is closed, it is therefore impossible to open another one.
+The FHSA can only be used once in your lifetime.
+Once you close the account after purchasing a home, you are not able to open another one.
+This makes it a one-time opportunity for first-time homebuyers.

 2. Limited lifespan